A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 \subsubsection{Possible Security Threats, Challenges, Issues}

-\gls{RAN} is made of components of a telecommunications system that link mobile devices/\gls{UE} to public and a private core network via an existing network backbone.
-LTE and 5G RANs are capable of offering ultra-reliable (deterministic) wireless performance \cite{sdxcentral2021} A RAN can consist of a base-band unit (BBU), radio unit or remote radio unit, antennas, and software interfaces.
-One of the earliest RAN installments was the Global System for Mobile Communications (GSM) RAN.
-From there onwards, different types of RANs such as Enhanced Data Rates for GSM Evolution RAN (GERAN), Universal Mobile Telecommunications System RAN (UTRAN), Evolved UTRAN (E-UTRAN) have been deployed with the advancement of 2G, 3G, 4G radio access technologies respectively.
-However, the most recent additions are \gls{CRAN}, \gls{VRAN} and \gls{ORAN} which are expected to be associated with 5G and beyond incorporating other contemporary technologies such as \gls{SDN} and \gls{NFV} \cite{celona2021}.
+A RAN can consist of a base-band unit (BBU), radio unit, or remote radio unit, antennas, and software interfaces.
+One of the earliest RANs was the Global System for Mobile Communications (GSM) RAN.

+RAN protocol stack is proposed to split into three functional blocks: CU (Central Unit), DU (Distributed Unit), and RU (Radio Unit) to allow increased flexibility and scalability in combining software and hardware from different vendors.
 With its \gls{RIC}, open interfaces, and disaggregated design, O-RAN ultimately allows the realistic deployment and execution of AI/ML solutions at scale.
 These solutions either infer and anticipate network traffic or dynamically change the nodes of RAN depending on real-time settings and user demands.